EmilyMeuer/zam/README.md

 String 'declaration' -> required

-String 'selector' -> optional | If undefined then last used selector is used.
+String or DOMElement 'selector' -> optional | If undefined then last used selector (String) is used.

 Returns nothing